Karim-aitt/Karim-aitt/README.md

-## Hallo!
+## Hello!

-> Experience in Frontend development, designing and building intuitive and functional user interfaces, as well as
-> implementing client-side logic.
-In the Backend field, I have worked in database management, web API
-> development, and process optimization to ensure application efficiency and scalability.

-I consider myself someone who loves to "create" and constantly evolve by learning new technologies and their applications.

-If you're looking to share ideas, chat about code, or just network, don't hesitate to reach out.
-I'm very friendly. 😃
+### Frontend web developer with experience in Angular, Vue, and React.
+Passionate about building clean, accessible, and user-focused interfaces.

+🛠️ I've worked on real-world projects in freelance and team-based settings, building SPA applications, improving UX, applying SSR, and creating reusable components.

+📦 Here you'll find personal projects, proof of concepts, experimental tools, and code snippets.

+👨‍💻 Always open to collaborations, feedback, and new ideas.
+Feel free to reach out if something catches your eye.